Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Sài Gòn Giải phóngBáo Sài Gòn Giải phóng25/06/2025

-The Long March of Water
+The Long March of the Water

 Phong Nha is a river cave, part of a water cave system that is more than 79km long, with Phong Nha alone being nearly ten kilometers long.
 It is a cave that some scientists like Le Quy Don had mentioned in the past, and the French also discovered it by torchlight exploration in the first few dozen meters.
-This cave really showed off when in the 90s of the 20th century, the British Royal Cave Expedition set foot to explore and they were truly amazed by its magnificence, more magnificent than any other cave in the world.
+This cave really showed off when, in the 90s of the 20th century, the British Royal Cave Expedition set foot to explore and they were truly amazed by its magnificence, more magnificent than any other cave in the world.

 1000059255.jpg